VOLTTRON/volttron/docs/source/agent-framework/operations-agents/failover/failover.rst

     }                                           |    }

 - **agent_id** - primary **or** secondary
 - **simple_behavior** - Switch to turn on or off simple behavior.
-Both isnstances should match.
+Both instances should match.
 - **remote_vip** - Address where *remote_id* can be reached.
 - **remote_serverkey** - The public key of the platform where *remote_id* lives.
 - **agent_vip_identity** - The :term:`VIP Identity` of the agent that we want to manage.